how to find detailed information about your cpu in linux

 L2 cache: 4096K

-If you are looking to find your Linux OS information, then you should use other commands such as uname or lsb_release.
+If you are looking to find your Linux OS information, then you should use other commands such as uname or lsb_release that will give you detailed information for your operating system.